Key Metrics for eCommerce Performance Analysis

 E-Commerce Customer Analytics: Understanding Your Audience

-Understanding your audience is a key part of e commerce analysis.
-Customer analytics shows what shoppers do, what they like, and what makes them buy.
-When you know this, you can plan with confidence instead of guessing.
+Understanding your audience is key to e commerce analysis.
+Customer analytics reveals shopper behaviors, preferences, and purchase triggers.
+With this knowledge, you can plan confidently instead of guessing.

-Behavior data also tells a clear story about the shopping journey.
-It shows where visitors pause, scroll, click, or leave.
-Because of that, you can remove friction fast, such as slow pages, confusing menus, or a long checkout.
+Behavior data tells a clear story about the shopping journey.
+It highlights where visitors pause, scroll, click, or exit.
+You can swiftly remove friction like slow pages, confusing menus, or lengthy checkouts.

 Benefits of e commerce customer analytics include: